thalber/Atmo/README.md

 You can register your own triggers and behaviour from your code mod via Atmo's [API](src/API.cs).
 API documentation can be found [here](API.md).

+## Additional notes

+In several places, Atmo uses regular expressions, or **regex**, to select text items based on user input.
+If you are not familiar with regex, [this site](https://www.regular-expressions.info/tutorialcnt.html) contains a tutorial about them, and [regex101](https://regex101.com/) can be used to test and debug your regex.

 ## Thanks to
 - @DryCryCrystal - commissioning the project.
 - @Slime_Cubed - advice and code reviews.